David Ogilvy (businessman): The Ogilvy & Mather years (1949–1973)

 Having worked as a chef, researcher, and farmer, Ogilvy then started his own advertising agency with the backing of Mather and Crowther, the London agency being run by his elder brother, Francis, which later acquired another London agency, S.H.
 Benson.
 The new agency in New York was called Ogilvy, Benson, and Mather.
 David Ogilvy had just $6,000 ($59,726.72 in 2016 dollars) in his account when he started the agency.
-He writes in Confessions of an Advertising Man that, initially, he struggled to get clients.
+In Confessions of an Advertising Man, he writes that he initially struggled to get clients.
 Ogilvy also admitted (referring to the pioneer of British advertising Bobby Bevan, the chairman of Benson): "I was in awe of him but Bevan never took notice of me!"
 They would meet later, however.

 Ogilvy & Mather was built on David Ogilvy's principles; in particular, that the function of advertising is to sell and that successful advertising for any product is based on information about its consumer.
-He disliked advertisements that had loud patronizing voices, and believed a customer should be treated as intelligent.
+He disliked advertisements with loud, patronizing voices and believed a customer should be treated as intelligent.
 In 1955, he coined the phrase, "The customer is not a moron, she's your wife" based on these values.

 His entry into the company of giants started with several iconic advertising campaigns.
 Former First Lady Eleanor Roosevelt did a commercial for Good Luck Margarine in 1959.
 In his autobiography, Ogilvy on Advertising, he said it had been a mistake to persuade her to do the ad – not because it was undignified, but because he had grown to realize that putting celebrities in ads was a mistake.